giacecco/PBFMixerControl/README.md

  A Bitwig Studio script to automatically map one or more Intech Studio PBF4 modules to Bitwig's mixer.

 ## How to use
 Have any number of PBF4 running a conventional Intech Studio configuration.
 Use one that does not fiddle with the way the modules' elements are associated to different CC numbers.
-One of my favorite is [one I made myself](grid-editor://?config-link=2lirJPfo9EU6RAzXCSsM).
+One of my favorite is "Toggle buttons on release and progressive faders", that I made myself and you can find in the Profile Cloud.
 Then:

 1. Copy all the `.js` files in your Bitwig's `Controller Scripts` folder (on macOS, in `~/Bitwig Studio`)
 2. connect any number of PBF4 modules in a straight horizontal line, and the USB cable to one of them